About You Now: Chart performance

 "About You Now" made its first chart appearance in the United Kingdom on 17 September 2007 ― for the week ending dated 22 September 2007.
 It debuted at number thirty five on the UK Singles Chart after the release of a remix package for legal download.
 A week later, a major boost in downloads, induced by the official release of the digital single, helped catapulting the song to the top of the British charts.
 This feat made the Sugababes only the fourth act and first homegrown act to chart at number-one on download sales alone.
 "About You Now" became the band's sixth chart-topper and spent four weeks at number-one, surpassing the chart run of latter single.
 According to The Official Charts Company, it was ranked both Britain's sixth most-downloaded and sixth best-selling single of 2007.
-Having sold almost 540,000 copies as of August 2015, it ranks as their best-selling single.
+Having sold over 1.25 million copies as of October 2023, it ranks as their best-selling single.

 In Ireland, "About You Now" debuted at number ten on the Irish Singles Chart on downloads alone.
 A week later, it climbed to number five with the physical release, and later peaked at number two for two weeks, becoming the Sugababes' fourth single to peak on particular position.
 In Austria, it debuted at number 13 on the Austrian Singles Chart where it peaked at number 4 in its third week, becoming the band's third biggest hit there after "Push the Button" and "Overload".
 "About You Now" saw similar success in Germany where it also peaked at number four on German Singles Chart, eventually becoming the Sugababes' third biggest hit there, again behind "Push the Button" and "Overload".
 On the Australian ARIA chart, the song peaked at number 57.
 In New Zealand—despite spending 21 weeks on the charts—it only managed to peak at number 18.
 On 13 July 2008, "About You Now" re-entered the UK Singles Chart at number 48, moving to number 34 the next week after being prominently featured in an episode of Hollyoaks.
 This version, recorded for Radio 1's Live Lounge, was used for the funeral of Max Cunningham.

 Music video

 The music video for "About You Now" was directed by Marcus Adams and shot on 24 August 2007 at the Festival Hall in Waterloo in London, England.
-Although various pictures of the clip were leaked on the net the following days, it was not until 6 September the full video made its world premiere via internet.
+Although various pictures of the clip were leaked on the internet the following days, the full video made its world premiere via internet on 6 September.
 By 7 September 2007, the video had also debuted on music channels.
-The video is dedicated to the late Tim Royes, who directed the videos for the Sugababes's 2006 singles "Red Dress" and "Easy".
+The video is dedicated to Tim Royes, who directed the videos for the Sugababes's 2006 singles "Red Dress" and "Easy", and died in a traffic collision a month prior to the song's release.
 The Nokia 7500 mobile phone is used by the two actors in the video; the male actor has the black model whereas the female actor has the white model.